abrasive/x900-otsakupuhastajat/README.md

 It permits nozzles to be checked and cleaned over the network from any machine.
 The intention is to reduce the incidence of severe clogging and print head failures during intermittent use; by scheduling automated checks the printer can be exercised regularly, and any resulting problems can be addressed remotely.

+This is not guaranteed to work with your printer.
+This may damage your printer.
+This may erase all of your favourite memories.
+Use this tool at your own risk.

 Checking Nozzles
 ----------------
 You need to know the hostname or IP address of your printer.
 For example, if your printer is at 192.168.1.10, issue: